| Each

 group is used for distribution to receivers of information and updates

 on audio channels in your system.
+All of your

 live audio multicasts are available to all of your users at any